tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   |<---Certificate----|                    |
   |<---CertVerify-----|                    |
   |        ...        |                    |

+Legend:
+Client: (D)TLS client
+Front-End: (D)TLS server (could be a TLS-termination service like a CDN)
+Back-End: Service with access to private key
 ~~~~~~~~~~

 These two mechanisms can be complementary.
 A server could use
 delegated credentials for clients that support them, while using a